Email Correspondence

 Email Marketing vs. Email Correspondence

-Email marketing leverages these communication techniques to capture customer interest and generate leads.
+When communicating via email, the primary goal is to exchange information between two counterparties.
+However, the nature of this information can shift the type of engagement.
+Email marketing leverages these communication techniques to capture customer interest and generate leads using email software such as Moosend and Brevo.
 The focus is often on promoting a product or service while communicating through email.
 When crafting a marketing email, you're speaking from the perspective of a brand, emphasizing its priorities and values.

 Since the key objective is to promote a product when building a email marketing email, the content is tailored to align with the recipient's interests and needs.
 Typical recipients may include patients, customers, employees, business partners, and investors.